Compact 3D Gaussian Splatting For Dense Visual SLAM: Abstract

 \section{Abstract}

-Recent work has shown that 3D Gaussian-based SLAM enables high-quality reconstruction, accurate pose estimation, and real-time rendering of scenes.
-However, these approaches are built on a tremendous number of redundant 3D Gaussian ellipsoids, leading to high memory and storage costs, and slow training speed.
-To address the limitation, we propose a compact 3D Gaussian Splatting SLAM system that reduces the number and the parameter size of Gaussian ellipsoids.
-A sliding window-based masking strategy is first proposed to reduce the redundant ellipsoids.
-Then we observe that the covariance matrix (geometry) of most 3D Gaussian ellipsoids are extremely similar, which motivates a novel geometry codebook to compress 3D Gaussian geometric attributes, i.e., the parameters.
-Robust and accurate pose estimation is achieved by a global bundle adjustment method with reprojection loss.
-Extensive experiments demonstrate that our method achieves faster training and rendering speed while maintaining the state-of-the-art (SOTA) quality of the scene representation.
+{ Recent work has shown that 3D Gaussian-based SLAM enables high-quality reconstruction, accurate pose estimation, and real-time rendering of scenes.
+However, when we revisit the existing GS-based SLAM systems, we observe that the redundancy of the Gaussian ellipsoids created by SLAM systems is significantly superior to those of the original 3D Gaussian Splatting methods.
+We further quantitatively demonstrate the geometric similarity and the redundancy of 3D Gaussian scene representation, leading to high memory and storage costs and limiting its broader application in embedded platforms.
+To address this limitation, we propose a voxelized compact 3D Gaussian representation for SLAM system that reduces the number and the parameter size of Gaussian ellipsoids.
+A novel voxel-anchored 3D Gaussian scene representation method is proposed to achieve compact and accurate scene reconstruction.
+A sliding window-based online masking strategy is first proposed to reduce the redundant ellipsoids.
+Then, a novel residual codebook-based quantization method is proposed to further compress 3D Gaussian attributes.
+Robust and accurate pose estimation is achieved by a local-to-global bundle adjustment method with icp loss.
+Extensive experiments demonstrate that our method achieves faster training, rendering speed (\textbf{226$\%$} increase), and low memory usage (\textbf{2.21$\times$} compression) while maintaining the state-of-the-art (SOTA) quality of the scene representation.
+Moreover, we also test our framework on an embedded platform, Jetson Xavier MIC-730AI, showing the potential of application in embedded system.
+We also collect a Neural SLAM dataset using our mobile robot's embedded hardware platform, incorporating data from multiple sensor modalities to further validate the effectiveness of our algorithm on a real-world system across various indoor and outdoor scenes.
+We will release our code in \href{https://github.com/dtc111111/VCGS-SLAM}{https://github.com/dtc111111/VCGS-SLAM} }